-While there is no single best college for game design, we’ve compiled a list of what we believe are The 75 top Video Game Design Schools in The World.
+While there is no single best college for game design, we’ve compiled a list of what we believe are The Top 75 Gaming Colleges in The World.

 Attending one of these schools should significantly improve your odds of success in both:

 - Landing a gaming job with a studio (or)

 Plenty of Great Gaming Colleges & Game Design Schools

 From traditional 4-year Universities, smaller specialty schools, game development colleges offering flexible schedules, and even some with online game design degree options for those unable to attend classes on-campus.

 Different students have different needs and we want to make sure everyone can find something that works for them.

 - Reputation and student feedback